Fire chiefs, if you cannot lead during a crisis, please, step aside

 During crisis, chiefs must communicate effectively, be honest, get personal and convey hope

-We want to hear from you: Do you believe your department’s fire chief has shown strong leadership throughout the COVID-19 pandemic?
-Take the poll here.
+Do you believe your department’s fire chief has shown strong leadership throughout the COVID-19 pandemic?
+See the results of our FR1 poll here.

 Leading during good times is easy.
 During good times, you may have plenty of money in your budget, your firefighters may be happy, and there is no crisis to navigate.